sageellefson0/sageellefson0/README.md

 ## Hi, I’m Sage
+- Full-stack developer <br>
-I'm an aspiring full-stack software developer and a recent graduate from Western Governors University with a Bachelors of Science in Software Engineering.
+- Graduate from Western Governors University with a Bachelors of Science in Software Engineering
+- Game and game development enthusiast
+-

 I'm an eager learner and always looking to expand my development toolkit.
 I'm open to most any experience that will allow me to grow and learn as a software engineer.
 The technologies I'm primarily using right now are Java, Python, C++, JavaScript, HTML, CSS, SQL, and Visual Basic for Applications.
 I'm actively learning PHP and XML.